-Contribution Rates 2019 2020 Member 7.7% 7.7% Non-Employer Contributing Entity (State) 6.8% 7.5% Employers 6.8% 7.5% Banquete ISD 2020 Employer Contributions S \$ 163,439 Banquete ISD 2020 Member Contributions \$ 546,711 Banquete ISD 2019 NECE On-Behalf Contr ibutions \$ 368,693
+Contribution Rates 2020 2021 Member 7.7% 7.7% Non-Employer Contributing Entity (State) 7.5% 7.5% Employers 7.5% 7,5% Banquete ISD 2021 Employer Contributio ns \$ 197,608 Banquete ISD 2021 Member Contribution S \$ 578,799 Banquete ISD 2020 NECE On-Behalf Cor ntributions \$447,613

 Contributors to the plan include members, employers and the State of Texas as the only non-employer contributing entity.
 The State is the employer for senior colleges, medical schools and state agencies including TRS.
 In each respective role, the State contributes to the plan in accordance with state statutes and the General Appropriations Act (GAA).
 As the non-employer contributing entity for public education and junior colleges, the State of Texas contributes to the retirement system an amount equal to the current employer contribution rate times the aggregate annual compensation of all participating members of the pension trust fund during that fiscal year reduced by the amounts described below which are paid by the employers.
 Employers (public school, junior college, other entities or the State of Texas as the employer for senior universities and medical schools) are required to pay the employer contribution rate in the following instances:

-- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding sources, a privately sponsored source, from non-educational and general, or local funds. - When the employing district is a public junior college or junior college district, the employer shall contribute to the retirement system an amount equal to 50% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees. - When the employing district is a public or charter school, the employer shall contribute 1.5% of covered payroll to the pension fund beginning in fiscal year 2020.
-This contribution rate called the Public Education Employer Contribution will replace the Non(OASDI) surcharge that was in effect in fiscal year 2019.
+- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - · During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding sources, a privately sponsored source, from non-educational and general, or local funds. - When the employing district is a public junior college or junior college district, the employer shall contribute to the retirement system an amount equal to 50% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees.